Expectant moms don’t fit into a box – we are all different, with different plans and hopes for our new baby. But we all share one thing in common:

 Many moms worry about feeling like a number when they give birth at a hospital – after all, there are many women giving birth at the same time.

-Metro Health, though, loves to love on new mamas and their babies!
+UM Health-West, though, loves to love on new mamas and their babies!

 “As a first time mom, I wasn’t sure exactly what to expect during the delivery process.
 Everyone from the labor and delivery team, postpartum, and even the nutrition and housekeeping staff made my stay wonderful and stress free.